ibm-cloud-docs/databases-for-cassandra/getting-started.md

 [NodeSync](https://docs.datastax.com/en/dse/6.7/dse-admin/datastax_enterprise/config/aboutNodesync.html){: external} is a continuous repair service that runs in the background to validate data is in sync on all replicas.
 It is automatic and reduces the need for manual repairs.
 For operational simplicity and performance, {{site.data.keyword.databases-for-cassandra}} enables the NodeSync service on all keyspaces and tables to handle node repairs.
 Traditional repairs are unnecessary, as the automation ensures that NodeSync handles the repairs for you.

-While the automation will enable NodeSync for you, you can also manually create tables with NodeSync enabled to ensure that the service can repair the tables' data when necessary:
+While the automation enables NodeSync for you, you can also manually create tables with NodeSync enabled to ensure that the service can repair the tables' data when necessary:
 ```
 CREATE TABLE myTable (...)
 WITH nodesync = { 'enabled': 'true'};
 ```